 About Affordable Housing

 Of course some housing may just be private rental arrangements but the growing issue across Australia is the growing unaffordability of private rentals for low to moderate income earners.
-Click here to read a snapshot of ANGLICARE Sydney’s research on housing affordability, as presented at our November 2013 AGM.
+Click here to read a snapshot of ANGLICARE Sydney’s research on housing affordability 2016.

 Want more facts about housing affordability?
 Churches Housing is a member of Australians for Affordable Housing.
 Click here to read more.